Measuring the business impact of AI

 “There’s a cost to training and building models,” he says.

-Companies like Google and Microsoft have ready access to giant volumes of training data.
-At JPL, the data sets are hard to acquire and require PhD-level experts to analyse and label.
+Companies like Google and Microsoft have ready access to giant volumes of training data, but at JPL, the data sets are hard to acquire and require PhD-level experts to analyse and label.

 “At NASA, our costs to train a new AI model are 10 to 20 times that of commercial industry,” says Mattmann.